For new bloggers, trying to get traffic to your new blog is maddening!

 For example, you might tell them at the end of your blog post to sign up to your list to grab a free checklist.

 Or, you can ask them to share your post.
 It’s that easy.
 By telling them to Pin it or Tweet or Share it with their friends on Facebook, the more likely your audience will follow you.

 Just look at how Rekita Nicole asks her readers to Tweet her latest blog post:

 The last thing she has at the end of her blog post is to tweet this post, making sure she gets more traffic to her post.

 Do you have a Facebook page for your blog?
 You should!
 It’s a great place to promote your content, products, and build your tribe and show your personality much more!

 When setting up your social media profiles, one thing to try to do is make sure your username is the same on Pinterest, Facebook, LinkedIn or where ever.

 Unfortunately, I did not do that.
 My Facebook is @twinsmommyblog and Twitter and Pinterest are something totally different!

 This can make it a bitter hard for other people to follow you or even find you.

-And for posting, you can post videos, Facebook Live videos, funny things and your posts.
+And for posting on your Facebook page, you can post videos, Facebook Live videos, funny things and your posts.
 I mostly promote my posts and have funny videos on my feed.
 I also include posts that feature Twins Mommy.